iq-coryp/documentation-testing/pages/api/glossary.md

 An Access Token is a string that identifies a client application and allows authenticated access to iQmetrix APIs.

+### Asset

+An {{asset}} is an image or video associated with a Product.

+#### Supported Asset Types

+The following file formats are supported for assets:

+“.gif”, ".jpg",".jpeg",".png", ".bmp", ".3g2", ".3gp", ".asf", ".avi",
+".flv", ".mkv", ".mov", ".mp4", ".mpg", ".mpeg", ".mpeg4", “.ogg", ".ogm", ".ogv", ".rm", ".vob", ".webm", ".wmv", ".pdf"

+### Classication

+**Classifications** are used to group {{products}} together by similar features.

+For example, a Samsung Galaxy S6 Edge, HTC One M9 and iPhone 5C might all have a Classification of "Smartphones"

+### Classification Tree

+A {{classificationtree}} is a hierarchical structure describing a taxonomy of {{products}}.
+Classification Trees are relatively static, and rarely change.

 ### Credit Account

 A type of Account where credits increase the Account's balance.